 In 1932 he passed the Mathematics Tripos, again with first class and he received his doctorate degree in nuclear physics from the University of Cambridge in 1934.

 Contributions and Achievements:

 It was then predicted by him that a limitless power of industries would be found through nuclear fusion’s control.
 He promoted nuclear energy control and also prohibition of atomic bombs worldwide.
 He was absolutely against India manufacturing atomic bombs even if the country had enough resources to do so.
 Instead he suggested that the production of an atomic reactor should be used to lessen India’s misery and poverty.
-A post in Indian Cabinet was rejected by him but he served as a scientific advisor to PM Nehru and Lal Bahadur Shastri.
+A post in Indian Cabinet was rejected by him but he served as a scientific advisor to Prime Ministers Nehru and Lal Bahadur Shastri.

-Bhabha got many rewards and award from Indian as well as foreign universities and he was an associate of various societies of science including a famous one in the US known as National Academy of Sciences.
-Bhabha was killed in an air crash accident on January 24, 1966 in Switzerland.
+Bhabha received many rewards and award from Indian as well as foreign universities and he was an associate of various societies of science including the American National Academy of Sciences.
+He was awarded Padma Bhushan in 1954, the third-highest civilian award in India.